KimJoon93/JAVA_Excel_Parsing/README.md

 I used DBeaver tool to handle MariaDB.
 And There were some problem to think about.
 - First, I should change "o", "x", " " text to "Y", or "N".
-So I found index that has to be converted.
+So I found index that has to be converted.(Code can be weired about "A,B,C .." values can be "Y", But Data that I received doesn't need to think about that issues.)
   ~~~
   if(columnindex==11 || columnindex==15){
          if(value=="x" || value.isEmpty()){